chaplinjs/chaplin/README.md

 On moviepilot.com, methods of several Deferreds are called everywhere throughout the application.
 It would not be feasible for every caller to check the resolved state and register a callback if necessary.
 Instead, these methods are wrapped so they can be called safely before the Deferred is resolved.
 In this case, the calls are automatically saved as `done` callbacks, from later on they are passed through immediately.
 Of course this wrapping is only possible for asynchronous methods which don’t have a return value but expect a callback function.

-The helper method `utils.deferMethods` wraps methods so calls are postponed until a given Deferred object is resolved.
+The helper method `utils.deferMethods` in [the Facebook example repository](https://github.com/chaplinjs/facebook-example/blob/master/coffee/lib/utils.coffee) wraps methods so calls are postponed until a given Deferred object is resolved.
 The method is quite flexible and we’re using it in several situations.

-### Method Call Accumulators

-On moviepilot.com, several pieces of information are loaded from external APIs like the Facebook OpenGraph.
-To reduce the number of HTTP requests, we use again functional magic to automatically accumulate API calls, send them in one batch and distribute the response to the callers.
-This is a valuable tool for loading additional data without interfering with more important rendering and HTTP communication.

-This functionality can be found in `utils.wrapAccumulators` and `utils.createAccumulator`.

 ### Publish/Subscribe